wix-incubator/erb/bootstrap/wix-bootstrap/README.md

   - will have infrastructure-related resources/endpoints wired-in (say 'health/is_alive') which are necessary both for master process and infra;
   - will be started on `MOUNT_POINT` context path and `PORT` port.

+Returns optionals promise.
+Given promise is returned, start-up of app is delayed until promise is fulfilled.

 Example of appFn - `./lib/express.js`:

 ```js